Notice of Pre-AIA or AIA Status

 1. LAPALME discloses an electronic gaming system comprising:

-a main display including a main screen (200: Fig. 1, 2) and operable for displaying a first set of dynamic graphics or multimedia content, the main display having a top, a bottom, and sides [0057];
+a main display having a top, a bottom, and sides, the main display including a main screen (200: Fig. 1, 2) and operable for displaying a first set of dynamic graphics or multimedia content [0057];

-a plurality of side display panels (220: Fig. 1, 2) arranged vertically and adjacent to and flush with only the sides of the main display such that no side display panels are situated adjacent to and flush with the top and the bottom of the main display [0060], wherein each side display panel of the plurality of side display panels includes a screen and is operable to display: (i) a second set of dynamic graphics or multimedia content, (ii) a third set of dynamic graphics or multimedia content, or (iii) the second set of dynamic graphics or multimedia content and the third set of dynamic graphics or multimedia content [0088]; and
+a plurality of side display panels (220: Fig. 1, 2) arranged vertically and adjacent to and flush with only the sides of the main display such that no side display panels are situated adjacent to and flush with the top and the bottom of the main display [0060], each side display panel of the plurality of side display panels including a side panel screen that is flushed with the front surface of the main screen to define an extended canvas, the plurality of side display panels operable to display: (i) a second set of dynamic graphics or multimedia content, (ii) a third set of dynamic graphics or multimedia content, or (iii) the second set of dynamic graphics or multimedia content and the third set of dynamic graphics or multimedia content [0088]; and

 a game controller including a processor and memory storing program code including instructions executable to cause the game controller to (Fig. 7): control display of the first set of dynamic graphics or multimedia content on the main display, and coordinate display of the first set of dynamic graphics or multimedia content on the main display with (i) the second set of dynamic graphics or multimedia content, (ii) the third set of dynamic graphics or multimedia content, or (iii) the second set of dynamic graphics or multimedia content and the third set of dynamic graphics or multimedia content on the plurality of side display panels as a visual output [0057], [0088].

-LAPALME does not expressly disclose wherein the main screen and side display panels has identical curvature.
-Lee disclose wherein the main screen and secondary display panels (i.e. ring area 1310) has identical curvature (Fig. 13, 14), [0231].
-It would have been obvious to a person of ordinary skilled in the art to modify LAPALME with Lee’s two identical curved displays as it’s a matter of design choice and would yield predictable results.
+LAPALME does not expressly disclose that the main screen and the side panel screens have curved front surfaces with identical curvature and are flush to define an extended canvas.
+Lee discloses a main screen (1304) and side panel screen (i.e. curved ring area 1310) have curved front surfaces with identical curvature (Fig. 13, 14), [0231].
+It would have been obvious to a person of ordinary skill in the art to modify LAPALME to curve the main display and side panel screen as taught by Lee as it is a common and obvious design choice in the gaming machine art to improve player immersion, viewing angles, ergonomics, and aesthetic appeal.

 2. LAPALME and Lee discloses the electronic gaming system of claim 1, wherein the visual output is the first set of dynamic graphics or multimedia content synchronized with (i) the second set of dynamic graphics or multimedia content, (ii) the third set of dynamic graphics or multimedia contents, or (iii) the second set of dynamic graphics or multimedia content and the third set of dynamic graphics or multimedia content, LAPALME [0015], [0088].